Phil-Welsh/Project_Zero/README.md

 - Create challenges that the snail comes across that must be handled appropriately (e.g. "James just reached a river!
 What should he do?")

 - Add an animation for when the snail is eating, sleeping, or playing cards.

+## Final thoughts

+I think I could have set the bar higher, but it turned out well as a first project.